 #1 Toronto vs #5 Ryerson

-This matchup posed an interesting challenge for the Toronto Varsity Blues.
+This matchup posed an exciting challenge for the Toronto Varsity Blues.
 The Ryerson Rams had struggled in the two matchups during the season, losing 2-0 in October and 6-4 in a wild game in January, but Ryerson was riding high heading into this series.
-A team that constantly has been on the rise the past three seasons the Rams knocked off the Brock Badgers in two games to be the only lower seed to advanced out of the quarterfinals and they entered this end of February series searching for their first trip to the McCaw Cup in program history.
+A team that continually has been on the rise the past three seasons, the Rams knocked off the Brock Badgers in two games to be the only lower seed to advanced out of the quarterfinals.
+They entered this end of February series searching for their first trip to the McCaw Cup in program history.